ssannejohansson/MP2-guess-the-word/README.md

 - **HTML** - No errors. <br>
 <img src="readme-assets/w3c-html.png">

 - **CSS** - No errors.
-Warnings about variables and about vendor extensions coming from autoprefixes when I run the code through [Autoprefixer](https://autoprefixer.github.io/). <br>
+Warnings about variables and about vendor extensions coming from autoprefixer when I run the code through [Autoprefixer](https://autoprefixer.github.io/). <br>
 <img src="readme-assets/w3c-css.png">

 - **JavaScript** - No errors.
-One unused variable, this is because diffPage is called on click at index.html and not in script.js. <br>
+Three undefined variables, this is because they are placed in word.js and not in script.js <br>
 <img src="readme-assets/JSHint.png">

 ### Lighthouse